belanello/tidy_data/README.md

 **Create a second, independent tidy data set with the average of each variable for each activity and each subject(line 76-88)**

 1. Group the data by activity then subject id.
-2. Calculated each mean values.
+2. Calculate each mean values.
-3. wrote the data in csv file 'final_df.csv.
+3. Write the data in csv file 'final_df.csv.